j9t/little-books/manuscript/html-css-coding-guidelines.md

 C>
 C> “Organization is not everything, but without organization, everything is nothing.”

+{pagebreak}

 ## Introduction

 > It turns out that style matters in programming for the same reason that it matters in writing.
 It makes for better reading.

 —Douglas Crockford

-Coding guidelines govern how we write code.Throughout the book, I keep with the term _coding guidelines_, and use it liberally.
-I also apply it holistically—that is, I use this term to denote serious sets of guidelines that try to comprehensively define the formatting of all respective code, and not just represent a weak recommendation to “please indent.”
+Coding guidelines govern how we write code.
+Throughout the book, I keep with the term _coding guidelines_, and use it liberally.
+I also apply it holistically—that is, I use this term to denote sets of guidelines that try to comprehensively define the formatting of all respective code, and not just represent a weak recommendation to “please indent.”
 Normally, coding guidelines will apply to non-minified, non-compressed working code.
-Live code (i.e., production code) constitutes an exception to most formatting guidelines.
+Live code (i.e., production code) constitutes an exception to some formatting guidelines.

 Sometimes called standards, sometimes conventions, they can govern many code-related things.
-Wikipedia, for example, tells us that
+Wikipedia, for example, [tells us that](https://en.wikipedia.org/wiki/Coding_conventions)

 > Coding conventions are a set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a piece program written in this language.
 These conventions usually cover file organization, indentation, comments, declarations, statements, whitespace, naming conventions, programming practices, programming principles, programming rules of thumb, architectural best practices, etc.